 Class Action Experience

 Brian has defended more than a dozen putative nationwide class actions involving federal consumer-protection statutes, including one of the earliest class-action claims under the Telephone Consumer Protection Act in 2000.
-Please click here for a list.
+Please see the drop-down buttons for Class Action Experience and Consumer Protection Experience.

 Brian has argued cases before the U.S. Courts of Appeals for the Seventh, Eighth, and Tenth circuits, and is admitted to practice before the U.S. Supreme Court and 12 of the 14 federal courts of appeals.
 He has filed amicus briefs in the Supreme Court and nine federal circuits.
 He represented the lead petitioner in ACA International v.
 Federal Communications Commission (D.C.
 Cir.
 2018), the consolidated challenge to the commission's 2015 ruling on the Telephone Consumer Protection Act (the 2015 TCPA Order).